Regularization and minimization of Haefliger structures of codimension one: Introduction

+\medbreak Recall that P. Schweitzer proved that on every closed manifold of dimension at least $4$~, every formal foliation can be homotoped to some foliation of class $C^1$ without compact leaf \cite{schweitzer}.

+In dimension $3$~, a constructive proof of Thurston's h-principle for codimension-one foliations by elementary means, not using Mather's homology equivalence, was given recently, prior to the present work \cite{lm}.
+The produced foliation has a precise geometric form, linked to some open book decomposition of the manifold. \medbreak

+\medbreak Our proof of theorem A works directly on the Morse singular foliation $\xi$ to be regularized and minimized through homotopy.
+Its singularities are cancelled by pairs, in Morse's way.
+Some holes, isomorphic to Thurston's, appear, as the price to pay to put the pairs of singularities into cancellation position.
+The holes are filled without interior compact leaves.
+This allows minimality.
+Some care in the choice of the cancelling pairs and in the cancellation itself, allows to prescribe the homotopy class of the produced foliation, regarded as a hyperplane field.

+Here is a more precise account.
+Given a $\G$-structure $\xi$ and a nonsingular vector field $V$ on $M$~, a first generic homotopy turns $\xi$ into a Morse singular foliation.
+Then, pairs of Morse singularities of indices 1 and 2 are created to give some genus to the leaves, after what the leaves are made dense by some local whirls.
+This first step presents no difficulty.

+After some new homotopies of $\xi$ that create new singularities by pairs, and after a convenient homotopy of $V$~, the Morse singular foliation $\xi$ admits a pseudogradient $\nabla\xi$ such that the points of $M$ where $\nabla\xi$ is opposed to $V$ constitute a family of arcs transverse to $\xi$~, each arc joining two singularities of $\xi$ of successive indices.

+Then, a homotopy of $\xi$ in a neighborhood of each arc places the pair of singularities into cancellation position, in Morse's sense; at the price of a hole.
+Then, one cancels all pairs of singularities, leaving on $M$ a foliation with holes.
+Thanks to the very choice of the arcs, and to some Thom-Pontryagin like considerations, the gradient of the produced foliation falls naturally into the homotopy class of $V$~, as a nonsingular vector field.

+Finally one fills each hole.
+Here, the minimality of the surrounding foliation allows to enlarge, following \cite{thurston76}, the hole by tunnelling out a \emph{worm gallery} through the foliation, before filling the enlarged hole.
+Our holes are exactly the same as Thurston's, and our filling argument is in the largest part borrowed from his, but with two critical differences.
+We avoid to create kind of Reeb components in the hole, and so, the produced foliation remains minimal.
+While "rolling up the holes", we use $\S^{k-1}\times\S^1$ where \cite{thurston76} uses the $k$-torus.
+This second difference simplifies the inductive "rolling up" process, and allows that the produced foliation stay in the homotopy class of $\xi$~, as a $\G$-structure.
+The filling argument remains substantial.

+The paper is organized in a thematic and progressive way.
+In section \ref{minimize_sec}, one produces minimal foliations.
+In section \ref{homotopy_sec}, one controls their homotopy classes, as $\G$-structures.
+In section \ref{hyperplane_sec}, one controls their homotopy classes, as hyperplane fields.
+Finally, section \ref{generalizations_sec} gives the theorem in its full generality.

-\medbreak It is a pleasure to thank Fran\c cois Laudenbach for generously sharing his interrogations about the actual status of Mather-Thurston's theorem, and of the simplicity of diffeomorphism groups, in the construction of foliations; and for his listening and observations all along this work.
+\medbreak It is a pleasure to thank Fran\c cois Laudenbach for sharing his interrogations about the actual status of Mather's homology equivalence in Thurston's construction of codimension one foliations; and for his listening and observations all along this work.